compwiz32/website/content/posts/2020/Select-String-Whats-New.md

 The highlighting of the matched text is a small change that makes a big impact.

-There are many ways to do the same searches with existing Select-String parameters like `-CaseSensitive`, `-NotMatch`, `-Quiet` adnd others.
-I won't review those parameters because they are not new, but keep in mind you can get creative with the paramteres and the highlighting will reflect differently for all those results.
+There are many ways to do the same searches with existing Select-String parameters like `-CaseSensitive`, `-NotMatch`, `-Quiet` and others.
+I won't review those parameters because they are not new, but keep in mind you can get creative with the parameters and the highlighting will reflect differently for all those results.

 Now I am sure you can imagine what the `-noemphasis` parameter does.
 If we perform the same search and add that parameter, we get the same results without highlighting.